FunnelKit

 Effective action:

 You can contact your customers to confirm their payment method and provide clear instructions (if needed).
+We recommend setting up automated payment reminder emails with an effective CRM for WordPress.

 2. Processing